 Listening to our Cities: Using Smart Sensors and Machine Learning to Study Urban Noise Pollution

 The sound of urban environments is often dominated by noise from transportation and residents, with profound effects on health and wellbeing.
 Higher noise exposure has been correlated with higher stress levels, sleep disruptions and cardiovascular diseases.
 In order to understand and mitigate noise pollution in the urban environment, sophisticated information on the local soundscape is neccessary.
 Current noise mapping efforts are often based on averaged sound levels for day, evening, and night time.
 While such aggregations are widely available and simplify noise mapping, they do not capture many aspects of the human perception of noise.
 For example, a constant background noise may have different effects than high-peak noise events, yet both could result in the same averaged sound level.
-Furthermore, such measures only account for the perceived loudness, but ignore other knowledge on the perception of sound, such as roughness, or perceived annoyance.
+Furthermore, such measures only account for the perceived loudness, but ignore other aspects of the human perception of sound.

 Urban soundscape sensor